ngoldstein23/ShellHacks2018/README.md

 ## We are on a mission to remove emissions

-### Tech stack: Python, Azure, Wix, Javascript
+### Tech stack: Python, Azure, REST

 ### What it does
 GreenGrocer helps users reduce their negative environmental impacts by analyzing their receipts and making them aware of the ecological impact of their groceries.

 ### How we built it
-The GreenGrocer website is hosted on Wix which communicates with our backend and Azure via REST endpoints.
-After a user uploads a photo of their receipt, GreenGrocer utilizes Azure's Computer Vision service to perform image to text analysis of receipts.
+The GreenGrocer tool is accessible using REST endpoints.
+The URL containing the image of a receipt can be sent via POST request.
+After, GreenGrocer utilizes Azure's Computer Vision service to perform image to text analysis of receipts.
 This text is then matched to a database to look for high impact keywords.
-Information is retrieved and displayed to the user to help them make more informed decisions based on their purchases.
+A dictionary of these high impact items is returned.

 ### What's next for GreenGrocer